benmiller314/cdm2020spring/resources.md

 ## Help with Git and GitHub
 <dl>
+<dt><a href="https://education.github.com/discount_requests/new">Get free private repositories</a></dt>
+<dd>Important for starting out: GitHub defaults to making repositories public, and ordinarily you would have to buy a paid account to keep your projects private.
+But if you have a .edu email account, you can request a discount that lets you get unlimited private repositories for free.
+Click the link to find out more.</dd>

 <dt><a href="https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV">Git and GitHub for Poets</a></dt>
 <dd>A delightfully nerdy, yet strangely accessible, playlist of tutorial videos on using GitHub and Git (in that order) to keep track of changes to a text file.
 A great way to learn more about the features that make these tools appealing to coders and non-coders alike.</dd>

+<dt><a href="https://docs.github.com/en/desktop/getting-started-with-github-desktop">Getting Started with GitHub Desktop</dt>
+<dt><a href="https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop">Contributing and Collaborating using GitHub Desktop</a></dt>
+<dd>The official documentation for using the GH Desktop application, a GUI (graphical user interface) that gives you more flexibility than the GitHub website, but also a more user-friendly appearance (including next-step-in-the-workflow suggestions) than command-line git.
+See especially the section, part of the second page linked above, about <a href="https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch">making changes in a branch</a>.</dd>

 <dt><a href="https://education.github.com/git-cheat-sheet-education.pdf">Git Cheat Sheet</a></dt>
 <dd>Two pages containing everything you need to know for everyday version-tracking, from how to set up your local repository to how to recover past versions, with your normal status->add->commit->push-> workflow prominently placed.
 This is all for the command line; if that makes you uncomfortable, see the Command Line Crash Course, below.</dd>